Skip to main content

 Notes

-• The Iceberg integration supports direct access to tables through metadata stored in S3.
+• The Iceberg integration supports direct access to tables through metadata stored in S3 when tables are not registered in the catalog.

 Using Iceberg with PySpark